MainulDip/KotlinEveryday/oop-tour-kotlin.md

 import kotlin.reflect.KProperty

 class Delegate {
-    operator fun getValue(thisRef: Any?, property: KProperty<*>): String {
+    private var value: String? = null // lateinit will not work here, as we are calling the getValue first before setValue operator fun getValue(thisRef: Any?, property: KProperty<*>): String {
+        if (value == null ) value = "Not Yet Set"
-        println(property.toString()) // property p (Kotlin reflection is not available) return "$thisRef, thank you for delegating '${property.name}' to me! and the value is ....run in real full featured jvm"
+        // return "$thisRef, thank you for delegating '${property.name}' to me! and the value is \"$value\"" return "value = \"$value\"";
     }

     operator fun setValue(thisRef: Any?, property: KProperty<*>, value: String) {
-        println("$value has been assigned to '${property.name}' in $thisRef.")
+        println("$value has been assigned to '${property.name}' in $thisRef.") this.value = "$value"
-//         value = "$value World"
     }

+    // method's other than getValue() and setValue() is not accessible to delegated properties.
+    // property delegation will only be mapped with properties get() and set() methods.
 }

 class Example {